CNN reconstructions

 with the azimuth angles \(\phi_{\mathrm{true}},\,\phi_{\mathrm{pred}}\) and zenith angles \(\theta_{\mathrm{true}},\,\theta_{\mathrm{pred}}\)

-SplineMPE vs. DNN¶
+SplineMPE vs. DNN

+The duration of applying the method SplineMPE to an event is shown in Fig. 26, and compared to the DNN runtime predictions.
+The runtime of the DNN for the directional prediction is about 60ms (on a CPU), and the runtime for SplineMPE using the recommended setting is about 830ms.
+Thus, the DNN is more than one order of magnitude faster than SplineMPE.
 Since we are interested in an overall atmospheric muon flux, we are not interested in the best possible angular resolution, which is necessary for example in a point source analysis.
-Given the additional time needed for the SplineMPE reconstruction and the wider contours, we decided to use the DNN only reconstructions for the directional reconstruction.
+Given the additional time needed for the SplineMPE reconstruction and the similar performance, we decided to use the DNN only reconstructions for the directional reconstruction.